Ascilius/2DNBodySim/README.md

 # 2DNBodySim
-A personal project I work on in my spare time.
+A personal project I work on in my "spare" time.

 Version 3.6.1 (2023-10-13):
  - restored text drawing